 Medical malpractice cases can range from being given the wrong medication due to a typo to doctors failing to diagnose something despite repeated visits.
-Medical malpractice could be due to nurses giving the wrong medication, pharmacists not recognizing dangerous drug interactions and surgeons making terrible mistakes.
+According to Oklahoma City malpractice attorneys, medical malpractice could be due to nurses giving the wrong medication, pharmacists not recognizing dangerous drug interactions and surgeons making terrible mistakes.
 However, the process of dealing with medical malpractice is fairly consistent.
 Here are a few tips for those coping with medical malpractice.

 Get a Second or Third Opinion

 If your doctor admits the mistake, you may or may not trust them to continue your care.
 If you think that they’ve made a mistake, don’t worry about offending the doctor by asking for a second opinion.
 In fact, you have the right to get a second or third opinion from the doctor of your choice.
 Furthermore, you don’t have to see another doctor in the same practice.
 They’re more likely to back-up their colleague anyway.
 Note that you have the right to copies of all of your medical records, and you should be able to share them with anyone you want to consult with.

 Don’t let your doctor or your own anxiety undermine the value of a second opinion.
 Around twenty percent of such consultations result in either a different diagnosis or a different treatment plan.
 And the new doctor may recognize the mistakes of the first.